 Classic Americana Road Trip

-This Fourth of July, take a fun Oregon road trip to get a flavor of some classic Americana.
+Take a fun Oregon road trip to get a flavor of some classic Americana.
 In this itinerary, you'll taste wine in a bright red barn, see a pro rodeo, travel to the town that inspired "The Simpsons," go axe throwing (yes, you read that right) and keep heading west to the beautiful Oregon Coast.
 So pack your boots, your camera and download your road trip playlist – it's time to hit the road.

 Day 1 - Go Country